Policies and Proceedures

 - Not allow a person relying on an exemption to continue to work with children if they become a restricted person.

-- Link and unlink individuals as they commence and conclude their engagement with the school on the Blue Card Operations Portal.
+- Link and unlink individuals as they commence and conclude their engagement with the School on the Blue Card Operations Portal.

 - Keep written records of all the above actions, decisions and outcomes, including the dates of expiry for working with children authority.